-The authorities take the position that Mercedes-Benz failed to disclose Auxiliary Emission Control Devices ("AECDs") in certain of its US diesel vehicles and that several of these AECDs are illegal defeat devices.
+The authorities took the position that Mercedes-Benz failed to disclose Auxiliary Emission Control Devices ("AECDs") in certain of its US diesel vehicles and that several of these AECDs are illegal defeat devices.
 As part of these settlements, Mercedes-Benz has denied the allegations by the authorities and has not admitted liability, but has agreed to, among other things, pay civil penalties, conduct an emission modification programme for the affected vehicles, and take certain other measures.
 The failure to meet certain of those obligations may trigger additional stipulated penalties.
-In the first quarter of 2021, Mercedes-Benz paid the civil penalties; provisions have been recognized for the emission modification programme and other measures.
+In the first quarter of 2021, Mercedes-Benz paid the civil penalties.

 In April 2016, the U.S. Department of Justice ("DOJ") requested that Mercedes-Benz conduct an internal investigation.
 Mercedes-Benz conducted such internal investigation in cooperation with the DOJ's investigation; the DOJ's investigation remains open.
 In addition, further US state authorities have opened investigations pursuant to both local environmental and consumer protection laws and have requested documents and information.
-In Canada, the Canadian environmental regulator Environment and Climate Change Canada ("ECCC") is conducting an investigation in connection with diesel exhaust emissions based on the suspicion of potential violations of, among others, the Canadian Environmental Protection Act, as well as undisclosed AECDs and defeat devices.
+In Canada, the environmental regulator Environment and Climate Change Canada ("ECCC") is conducting an investigation in connection with diesel exhaust emissions based on the suspicion of potential violations of, among others, the Canadian Environmental Protection Act as well as potential undisclosed AECDs and defeat devices.
 Mercedes-Benz continues to cooperate with the investigating authorities.

 In Germany, the Stuttgart public prosecutor's office issued a fine notice against Mercedes-Benz in September 2019 based on a negligent violation of supervisory duties, thereby concluding the related administrative offence proceedings against Mercedes-Benz.
-The Stuttgart public prosecutor's office is still conducting criminal investigation proceedings against Mercedes-Benz employees on the suspicion of, among others, fraud.
 In July 2021, the local court (Amtsgericht) of Böblingen issued penal orders against three Mercedes-Benz employees based on, among others, fraud, which have become final.
+The criminal investigation proceedings of the Stuttgart public prosecutor's office against further Mercedes-Benz employees on the suspicion of, among others, fraud have meanwhile been discontinued.